dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when a `catch` clause is found that can't be executed because it’s after a `catch` clause of the form `catch (e)` or `on Object catch (e)`.
+The analyzer produces this diagnostic when a `catch` clause is found that can't be executed because it's after a `catch` clause of the form `catch (e)` or `on Object catch (e)`.
 The first `catch` clause that matches the thrown object is selected, and both of those forms will match any object, so no `catch` clauses that follow them will be selected.